We Build Living Worlds

 This is Living Media.

-The story doesn't pause when you leave.
+The story does not pause when the user leaves.

 The world continues.